-According to Cal Fire and Resource Hazard Program, the Rancho Del Prado area falls under Very High Fire Hazard Severity Zones (VHFHSZ) Local Responsibility Areas (LRA), which requires property owner must comply with natural hazards disclosure requirements at time of property sale and 100 feet defensible space clearance.
+According to Cal Fire and Resource Hazard Program, the Rancho Del Prado area falls under Very High Fire Hazard Severity Zones (VHFHSZ) and Local Responsibility Areas (LRA), requiring property owner acknowledgement of the natural hazards disclosure requirements at time of property sale and 100 feet defensible space clearance.
 Public Resources Code Section 4291(a) and (b) shall be followed as well to reduce the risk of fire hazard.